Wood flooring: Buffing

 Generally, older solid hardwood floors need to be buffed every 3–5 years.
 The process usually takes about one day.
 Buffing refers to the process of using a stand up floor buffer.
 The floor is abraded with 180 grit screen on the buffer.
 This allows for the new coat of finish to mechanically adhere to the floor.
 This process works with great results as long as the floor hasn't had any waxes or synthetic cleaners.
 Factory finished floors do not require buffing.

 Refinishing

-Sanding the finish off old wood floors and smoothing them out.
+Refinishing is sanding the finish off old wood floors and smoothing them out.
+In most cases, only as little as 1/32-inch of wood is needed for refinishing.
+Hardwood floors specifically are known for their longevity, so it can be challenging to determine when they need to be refinished.
+Typically, floors that are more than 10 years old will need refinishing.
+Though, other signs the wood needs work include: visible scratches and nicks, a dull finish, and uneven coloring.

 Floor sanding

 Sanding provides a method for smoothing an installed floor, compensating for unevenness of the subfloor.
 Additionally, sanding is used to renew the appearance of older floors.
 Sanding using successively finer grades of sandpaper is required to ensure even stain penetration when stains are used, as well as to eliminate visible scratches from coarser sandpaper grades used initially.
 Prior to modern polyurethanes, oils and waxes were used in addition to stains to provide finishes.
 Beeswax and linseed oil, for example, are both natural crosslinking polymers and harden over time.